peasantbird/tp/docs/UserGuide.md

 ## Appendix A: Warnings

 RTPM allows you to flexibly input most fields of data.
 However, we still have some things in mind for each field.
 Hence, the warning system informs the user of any valid but possibly unintended inputs.
 The warning system is able to alert the user of multiple errors at once.
 For a non-exhaustive list, see below.

-The warning system is also used to check if, when you are adding new buyers/sellers, whether there are two similar buyers or two similar sellers, or a buyer that shares the same name as a seller.
+The warning system is also used to inform the user if, when you are adding new buyers/sellers, whether there are two similar buyers or two similar sellers, or a buyer that shares the same name as a seller.
+See [Appendix C](#appendix-c-similar-names) for more details.
 ```
 Warning!; [Phone numbers should only contain numbers, and it should be at least 3 digits long.
 Area codes are allowed, signified by a '+' and up to 3 numbers, followed by a space separating this from the main number.]
 Please ignore if this is expected.